 How does MHPAEA relate to FMLA?

 As MHPAEA deals with the insurance side of addiction treatment for employees, the FMLA covers the rights of the same people who need to take a medical leave.
-Thus, if you have a diagnosed substance abuse problem and meet eligibility requirements, it is possible that you will be granted health insurance coverage along with 12 weeks of unpaid leave.
+Thus, if you have a diagnosed substance use disorder problem and meet eligibility requirements, it is possible that you will be granted health insurance coverage along with 12 weeks of unpaid leave.

 According to U.S. Department of Labor, below are some of the major valid reasons for employees to take a job leave under FMLA: